toubkal winter sun rising over a ridgeline

 ARRIVAL IN MARRAKESH

-Arrive in Marrakesh and transfer to your hotel.
-After clearing immigration and collecting your luggage, exit the arrivals building and look out for one of our team holding a KANDOO sign.
+Arrive in Marrakesh and transfer to our Riad in the Old Town.
+After clearing immigration and collecting our luggage, we exit the arrivals building and look out for one of our team holding a KANDOO sign.
 If you wish to exchange money in the airport make sure you do this before leaving the building.
-Transfer to your hotel and have the rest of the day free to explore Marrakesh.
-Your pre-trek briefing will take place at 7pm this evening in the hotel foyer, here you will meet your guide and gain an in depth understanding of the trek you are about to embark on.
+We take a private transfer to our riad and have the rest of the day free to explore Marrakesh.
+Our pre-trek briefing will take place at 7pm this evening in the riad foyer, here we will meet our guide and gain an in depth understanding of the trek we are about to embark on.

 • Transport: Private transfer